-Beginning on Tuesday, August 18, Samuel Read Hall Library on the Lyndon campus and Willey Library on the Johnson campus will begin operating according to the plan described below.
+Beginning on Monday, February 2, The Samuel Read Hall Library on the Lyndon campus and Willey Library on the Johnson campus will begin operating according to the plan described below.

-Hours of Operation: The main floors of both libraries will be open to students, faculty, and staff during three time blocks throughout the day.
+Hours of Operation: The main floors of both libraries will be open to students, faculty, and staff during the day.

 Please note that extended evening and weekend hours will be contingent upon the availability of Federal Work Study-eligible student workers.